Store Hours

 Cultivate thriving grapes with our step-by-step tips on site selection, trellising, pruning, and disease prevention.

-As we continue deeper into summer, your landscaping and garden will weather more heat and sun than earlier in the year.
+As we stretch into the dog days of summer, your landscaping and garden will weather more heat and sun than earlier in the year.
 That means you'll need to consider how to keep things cool with irrigation, shade, and proper tending.
-Just like we can get sunburned, grass can get scorched, plants can dry out, and trees can lose their leaves prematurely.
-We've got advice to help you, your lawn, and your garden make it through the hotter months with flying colors.
+Just like we can get sunburned, trees can lose their leaves prematurely, grass can get scorched, and plants can dry out.
+We can help.
+At The Home Depot Castleton Garden Center, we've got what you need to make the most of summer.

 Vines as Decorative Shade

 Plant vines near an arched arbor or trellis so they'll climb it and give you both beauty and shade.
-Choose vine plants that are native to your area to attract pollinators.
-Grape vines are a classic choice, but they take time to mature, so you'll have shade without grapes for a few years.
-Remember to match your vine plants to how much sunlight you receive, as some like full sun and others don't.
+Choose vine plants that are native to your area.
+They attract pollinators and are a good choice for success.
+Grape vines are a classic choice, but they take time to mature, so you'll enjoy dappled shade but no grapes for a few years.
+Remember to match your vine plants to the amount of sunlight you receive, as not all of them thrive in full sun.
 As a bonus, many vines put out sweet-smelling flowers, so you can enjoy a delightful fragrance as you cool off in the shade.

 Find Your Summertime Supplies Today

-No matter if your perfect summer includes grilling, gardening, relaxing, or starting those outdoor DIY projects, we've got everything to keep your days flowing with ease.
-Make the most of these long evenings and early mornings to enjoy all the season has to offer.
-Shop online at your leisure, on our app anywhere you like, or in the aisles of your Castleton nursery.
+No matter if your perfect summer includes gardening, relaxing, grilling, or finishing those outdoor DIY projects, we've got everything you need to keep your days flowing with ease.
+Make the most of lengthy evenings and early mornings to enjoy all the season has to offer.
+Shop online at your leisure, on our app anywhere you like, or in the aisles of your Castleton Garden Center.

 2225 N Post Rd